-The New land Acquisition (amendment) Bill Proposed – Full Details
+The New land Acquisition (amendment) Bill Proposed – Detailed

 The New land Acquisition (amendment) Bill Proposed.
 An analysis of the proposed changes and the current position of the bill in the context of the Indian economy.
 Good morning everyone.
 The topic on which I am going to make a presentation is the one which has brought the Indian politics into a standstill.
 On one side is the determination of the Modi government in taking the most important step for increasing the “ease of doing business”.
 And on the other side is the united opposition, parties as varied from the JD(U) to the left, from Congress and even Shiv Sena, who will not let the bill pass in the Rajya Sabha at any cost, their contention being that it is ANTI_FARMER.

 But politics aside, as CA students and professionals, it is vital for us to understand matters which affect the economy as a whole, also called “macro factors”, and have our own opinion of them.
 Chartered Accountants are given the prestigious title of “Partners in Nation Building”, and to stand true to it, we must have both knowledge and influence over matters that affect our nation.

 In this presentation, I am going to explain the topic very precisely, but one rule must be followed.
 We will have to remove any of the political leanings that we might have and be objective in our analysis, in order to reach a “True and Fair” opinion.